Chart Color Schemes

 Summerland Point - Gwandalan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on latest population numbers, an above median population growth is projected, with the area expected to grow by 1,269 persons to 2041, resulting in a total increase of 17.9% over the 17 years.
+Based on demographic trends and latest population numbers, Summerland Point - Gwandalan is projected to grow by 1,269 persons to 2041, with an increase of 15.8% in total over the 17 years.

 Frequently Asked Questions - Population